 Simmered Kabocha Squash is a popular side dish in Japan.
-It is also used to make tempura.
-I love Simmered Kabocha Squash and I make this dish whenever I can buy the squash at the grocery store.
-Simmered Kabocha Squash can be eaten cold and is a good sidedish for the bento box.
+I make this tasty dish whenever I can buy the squash at the grocery store.
+It can be eaten cold and is a good side dish for the bento box.

 Be careful when slicing the kabocha squash as the skin is very hard.
 However, it can be eaten and it cooks easily.
 For this dish, chunks of the skin are normally left unpeeled.
 It gives a nice color to the dish.

 Similar Tools Used in Making This Simmered Kabocha Squash

 This post contains affiliate links.
 Please read my disclosure policy here.

 - Wash kabocha squash.
 Cut into half and scoop out all seeds.
 Cut into 1-inch thick wedges.